Vestmannaeyjar – A force of nature that can’t be denied

 How to get to Vestmannaeyjar

-When the conditions are bad or the waves too high & furious for the ferry to come in, the company will change to the old route to Þorlákshöfn further to the west.
+When the weather conditions are bad or the waves too high & furious for the ferry to come in, the company will divert to the old route to Þorlákshöfn, further to the west.
 This route takes nearly 3 hours.
 During winter time the ferry will only go to & from Þorlákshöfn.
 The exact schedule can vary, but usually includes the period from December or January to March.

 Landeyjarhöfn harbour, with an artistic composition of rusty pillars in the background.